Example: Measuring T1

 circuits[-1]

-Circuit(name='T1', instructions=[CircuitOperation(name='prx', locus=('QB1',), args={'angle': 3.141592653589793, 'phase': 0.0}, implementation=None), CircuitOperation(name='custom', locus=('QB1',), args={'wait_time': 0.0003}, implementation=None), CircuitOperation(name='prx', locus=('QB2',), args={'angle': 3.141592653589793, 'phase': 0.0}, implementation=None), CircuitOperation(name='custom', locus=('QB2',), args={'wait_time': 0.0003}, implementation=None), CircuitOperation(name='measure', locus=('QB1', 'QB2'), args={'key': 'M'}, implementation=None)])
+Circuit(name='T1', instructions=[CircuitOperation(name='prx', locus=('QB1',), args={'angle': 3.141592653589793, 'phase': 0.0}, implementation=None), CircuitOperation(name='delay', locus=('QB1',), args={'duration': 0.0003}, implementation=None), CircuitOperation(name='prx', locus=('QB2',), args={'angle': 3.141592653589793, 'phase': 0.0}, implementation=None), CircuitOperation(name='delay', locus=('QB2',), args={'duration': 0.0003}, implementation=None), CircuitOperation(name='measure', locus=('QB1', 'QB2'), args={'key': 'M'}, implementation=None)])

 Then compile the circuits.
 We tweak the settings so that the shots are averaged by the server, so that we don’t need to.
 The results therefore return as sampled probabilities.